zhwa/mlir-example/book/Chapter-12-Transformer.md

 This structure follows the pre-normalization pattern: normalize before each sub-layer, then add the sub-layer output to the original input via residual connection.
 The ordering is critical—post-norm (normalizing after residual addition) has different training dynamics and is less stable for deep networks.

+**Implementation Details**.
+The `transformer_block()` function builds a computation graph from primitive operations.
+During JIT compilation, this graph is traversed to generate MLIR IR, with each Python operation (layer_norm, attention, etc.) emitting corresponding dialect operations.
+The compilation happens once; subsequent forward passes reuse the compiled code.

 **Parameter Dimensions**.
 For a transformer block with:
 - `d_model = 512` (embedding dimension)
 - `d_ff = 2048` (feedforward expansion, 4× d_model)